-The Martin Luther King Community Coalition (MLK Coalition) in collaboration with the Pasadena Unified School District (PUSD) and the City of Pasadena presented the annual Martin Luther King Holiday Celebration on Monday, January 19, 2015.
-Student winners from the essay and art contest read their essays and had their artwork on display.
-They were presented with certificate awards, proclamations, trophies, and cash prizes.
-City council representatives, PUSD officials, and community leaders and volunteers were in attendance to congratulate the students.
-The celebration garnered over 500 attendees.
+The Martin Luther King Community Coalition (MLK Coalition) in collaboration with the Pasadena Unified School District (PUSD) and the City of Pasadena presented their annual Martin Luther King Holiday Celebration on Monday, January 18, 2016.
+Student winners from the essay and art contest read their essays and presented their winning artwork to an audience of over 500 guests.
+City council officials, PUSD representatives, Tournament of Roses presidents, and community leaders were in attendance to congratulate the students and present them with certificates, trophies, and a cash prize.

-The celebration is presented in conjunction with the Pasadena Unified School District, Pasadena Tournament of Roses, Aspires West Pasadena, Friends Indeed, Scott United Methodist Church, Interdenominational Ministerial Alliance, Delta Sigma Theta Sorority-Pasadena Chapter, and the City of Pasadena.
+The annual MLK Celebration is presented in association with the Pasadena Unified School District, Pasadena Tournament of Roses, Aspires West Pasadena, Friends Indeed, Scott United Methodist Church, Interdenominational Ministerial Alliance, Delta Sigma Theta Sorority-Pasadena Chapter, and the City of Pasadena.